vic-torr/machines-monitor/README.md

 - As long as there’s someone inside or ahead of the elevator who wants to go in the current direction, keep heading in that direction.

-- Once the elevator has exhausted the requests in its current direction, switch directions if there’s a request in the other direction, if it's not completely loaded yet.
+- Once the elevator has exhausted the requests in it's current direction, switch directions if there’s a request in the other direction, if it's not completely loaded yet.
 Otherwise, stop and wait for a call.

 Test 0: No one requested.
 Stay on the current floor.
 Test 1: One person requesting elevator.
 The elevator is idle, then it must go immediately to the requested floor.